phucvu-nyu/bst236/docs/chapter_optimization/duality_and_admm.md

 ## Composite Objective Function

-In previous lectures, we introduced proximal gradient descent to solve optimization problems of the form $\min_x f(x) + g(x)$, where $f$ is smooth but $g$ is not differentiable.
+We have introduced proximal gradient descent to solve optimization problems of the form $\min_x f(x) + g(x)$, where $f$ is smooth but $g$ is not differentiable.
 A key step in proximal gradient descent is solving the proximal operator:

 $$
 {\rm prox}_g(x) = \arg\min_{z\in\mathbb{R}^d}\left\{\frac{1}{2} \|z-x\|_2^2 + g(z)\right\}